g0dkar/qrcode-kotlin/README.md

   can [make them](https://github.com/g0dkar/qrcode-kotlin/issues/new?assignees=&labels=&template=feature_request.md&title=)
   as well!

-If you enjoyed the library and want to get me some coffee, use the button below :love_you_gesture:
+If you enjoyed the library and want to get me some coffee, use the buttons below :love_you_gesture:

 [<img src="https://ko-fi.com/img/githubbutton_sm.svg" alt="Buy me a coffee over at Ko-fi!" width="200"/>](https://ko-fi.com/g0dkar)